RobiFerentz/RobiFerentz/README.md

 - Conversations about dogs, science, games and books.
 - Occasional professionalism.

-#### :clipboard:&nbsp;&nbsp; Projects:
-I'm looking to contribute to Rust projects, but I'm still a complete n00b and may need mentorship.

 #### :electric_plug:&nbsp;&nbsp; Connect with me:
 - LinkedIn: https://www.linkedin.com/in/robertferentz/
 - Twitter: https://twitter.com/robiferentz (I'm mostly there for dog pictures, don't expect any twitter wisdom)